jentery/routledgeCompanionMSDH/intro.md

 ## Introduction to *The Routledge Companion to Media Studies and Digital Humanities*
 Edited by Jentery Sayers

+This book is dedicated to everyone at HASTAC.

 DRAFT | NOT FOR CITATION

 ## Studying Media through New Media